mxiuwang/git-practice/Scenario_2/readme.md

     A---B master-your-name
     ```
     </details>
-1. In this step, we are going to act like another engineer making changes to the repo on `master-your-name` branch.
+1. In this step, we are going to act like another engineer making changes to the repo on `master-<your-name>` branch.
 We'll do this by editing a file directly from the github website.

     **Note:** Normally, one does not edit files in this fashion; it is done here to easily simulate someone else making a change.